 Whilst the Group has a diverse range of customers there are certain key customers who account for a significant part of total revenue.
 Some risk exists that the current performance of the Group may not be maintained if such relationships were not to continue.
-Key customer accounts are therefore continuously monitored by nominated Directors.
+Nominated Directors therefore continuously monitor key customer accounts.
 The Group considers it not to be in the interests of shareholders to disclose the names of key customers.

-42% of Group revenue (2008: 43%) comprises products purchased from other UK and European manufacturing entities.
-The ongoing supply of product lines by Maco Door and Window Hardware (UK) Ltd, A/S Peder Nielsen Beslagfabrik, Securistyle Limited, Sobinco S.A. and certain mechanical ventilation suppliers are important to Group profits and the relationships with key suppliers are also handled by a nominated Director.
+35% of Group revenue (2009: 42%) comprises products purchased from other UK and European manufacturing entities.
+The ongoing supply of product lines by Maco Door and Window Hardware (UK) Ltd, A/S Peder Nielsen Beslagfabrik, Securistyle Limited, Sobinco S.A. and certain Ventilation Systems component suppliers are important to Group profits and the relationships with key suppliers are handled by a nominated Director.